-Toronto-born soprano Emily Brown Gibson is a performer equally at home in repertoire ranging from Medieval to present-day.
+Toronto-born soprano Emily Brown Gibson is a performer equally at home in repertoire ranging from renaissance to present-day.

 Emily is a recent graduate of the Royal Northern College of Music where she completed an MMus in Vocal and Opera studies (Distinction) and studied with Mary Plazas.
 Her studies were generously supported by The Dasha Shenkman Award from The Canadian Centennial Scholarship Fund, the Dobie Award from The William and Frances Dobie Charitable Foundation, and a Leverhulme Trust scholarship.